xalaida/laravel-position/README.md

 #### Swap

 The `swap` method swaps the position of two models.
+For example:

 ```php
 $category->swap($anotherCategory);